Shane-Short/entity_counters_example/notes.md

 ```

 ### Step 2
-Join GBOM → Installed Base on:
+Join GBOM → Active Installed Base on:

 ```
 Platform
 Three_CEID
-Tool_Type
 Process_Node
 ```

-This determines whether a part supports any active tools.
+> Tool_Type is excluded from join keys in Phase 1.

+All tool counts use `COUNT(DISTINCT ENTITY)`.

 ---